4 October 2015

 The seas around Antarctica represent our least unspoiled marine wilderness, which is why it is so imperative to protect these areas from the kind of industrial overfishing that is stripping every ocean, even the Southern Ocean, of apex predators.
 Without apex predators, marine ecosystems collapse – yet still apex species like the Antarctic toothfish are being caught and served in top restaurants in London and New York.

-In the months since my swims in Antarctica, I’ve travelled between Europe, Africa and the Americas, meeting world leaders and decision makers and urging them to start by protecting the Ross Sea, the first in a network of protected areas around the continent.
+In the months since my swims in Antarctica, I’ve travelled around the world, meeting leaders and decision makers and urging them to start by protecting the Ross Sea, the first in a network of protected areas around the continent.
 We are very close to success.

 Your country is currently chairing CCAMLR, the body that makes internationally binding decisions in Antarctic waters.
 Your country holds the final key to unlocking this landmark event.
 Which is why I am calling on Russia to be pioneers once again, by setting aside the Ross Sea, and preserving its biodiversity.